 1. Give your characters room to grow

 Although character archetypes are useful building blocks, they essentially represent a static blueprint.
 In a good story, your characters will change over time as they learn, make mistakes, go through difficult experiences and come out stronger on the other side.
 If you begin with a character archetype, don’t feel that you need to stay within its boundaries for the entire story.
-Give your characters permission to surprise you, to break their molds, to enter into a different archetype along the way, or to become something new entirely.
+Give your character permission to surprise you, break their molds, enter into a different archetype along the way, or become something new entirely.

 For example, you may have crafted a perfect sidekick for your hero.
 But what happens if the hero is killed in battle?
 How will the sidekick deal with an irrevocably altered reality where their role is no longer what they thought it was?
 Or maybe your character is a lover, staying out of harm’s way until they see or hear something that they can no longer turn away from.
 Let the story take your characters in unexpected directions.